TRCoder29/MSIMBO_Project_Taja/README.md

 This is an app for a travel agency with CRM and booking capabiilities.

-Visitors and clients can perform the following tasks:
+Visitors and clients can perform the following tasks:<br>
-Learn more about the business and the services it provides Get ideas for travel destinations through the blog and booking page Request travel-related services
+Learn more about the business and the services it provides<br>
+Get ideas for travel destinations page<br>
+Request travel-related services<br>
-Communicate with the business
+Communicate with the business<br>
-Create and update a user profile if desired
+Create and update a user profile if desired<br>
-Keep track of service requests and payments
+Keep track of service requests and payments<br>
-Contact business through contact page
+Contact business through contact page<br>

 Administrators can perform the following tasks:<br>
 Add/update/delete/search for user profiles<br>